hadesninja/DependencyCheckGUI/README.md

    - **Browse Files**: Enables users to choose specific files (such as `.jar`, `.exe`, `.zip`, and others) for dependency scanning.

 #### 3. **Customizable Reports**
-   - Users can define a project name, an optional NVD API key for NVD (National Vulnerability Database), and specify output filenames for reports.
+  - Users can define a **project name** for reports and log files.
-   - **Output Reports**: Generate HTML reports for the scanned dependencies.
+  - The **project name** is used automatically for naming the report and log files, improving the organization and management of generated files.

 #### 4. **Scan Execution**
    - **Start Scan**: After selecting the files or folders, users can initiate the Dependency-Check scan by clicking the "Start Scan" button.
    - The scan runs in a background thread and outputs log details in a scrollable text field.
+   - Users can also provide an optional **NVD API key** for enhanced integration with the National Vulnerability Database (NVD).
+An **Info button** is available next to the NVD API key entry field.
+When clicked, it provides useful information on how to obtain and use an NVD API key.

 #### 5. **NVD Data Purging**
    - **Purge NVD Data**: Clears local NVD data, which may need to be refreshed occasionally to stay up-to-date with vulnerabilities.